comseg007/newE/README.md

 # newE

-**Python, AI, Chromium powered browser for English learners—newE.
-Looking for like-minded collaborators to promote simplified English learning together!.**
+Python, AI, Chromium powered browser for English learners—newE.

-newE is a customized Chromium-based browser designed to simplify English grammar on web pages, making it easier for non-native speakers and beginners to learn English.
-The project aims to help learners avoid unnecessary grammatical complexity and focus on essential language skills.
+A browser designed to simplify English grammar on web pages, making reading and learning easier for non-native speakers and beginners.
+Looking for like-minded collaborators to promote simplified English learning together!

 ## Features
 - Converts English verb past tense and past participle to base form + "_ed"